davidaparicio/Palpatine/README.md

 Feel free to fork, update, contribute.

 WARNING : I'm not responsible if damage is done to your filesystem.
 Theses scripts might not always work properly.

-I'll try to list each system on which it will be tested.